Increasing activities by China in depth areas of eastern sector: Eastern Army Commander | Law-Order

 - India

-China has increased the intensity of carrying out military drills and deployment in its depth areas opposite the Arunachal Pradesh sector and India has correspondingly readied contingency plans to deal with any security challenges in the region, Eastern Army Commander Lt Gen Manoj Pande said on Tuesday.
+China has increased the intensity of military exercises and deployment of troops in its depth areas opposite the Arunachal Pradesh sector and India has correspondingly readied contingency plans to deal with any eventualities, Eastern Army Commander Lt.
+Gen. Manoj Pande said on Tuesday.

+The commander also asserted that the Indian preparedness to respond to any contingency is of a ''very high order''.

+Lt.
+Gen. Pande said both sides are attempting to develop infrastructure closer to the Line of Actual Control(LAC) and that creates certain issues at times.

+He said new villages have come up on the Chinese side of the border in certain areas and India has taken note of it in its operational strategy as the habitats could be used for military purpose as well.

+The commander overseeing the Indian Army's operational readiness along the over 1,300-km-long LAC in the eastern theatre also said its Mountain Strike Corps has now been fully operationalised and it has carried out validation and integrated training with other formations.

-Giving an account of India's overall military modernisation, Lt Gen Pande also said that an in-principle approval has been given to new combat formations called the Integrated Battle Groups (IBGs) which can mobilise fast with a more effective approach.
+''All its units, the combat units, the combat support and the logistics units have been fully equipped.''
+Giving an account of India's overall military modernisation, Lt.
+Gen. Pande said that an in-principle approval has been given to new combat formations called the Integrated Battle Groups (IBGs) which can mobilise fast with a more effective approach.

 The IBGs will comprise a mix of infantry, artillery, air defence, tanks and logistics units and the new set up is expected to revamp the Army's war fighting capabilities, particularly along the borders with China and Pakistan.

-Lt Gen Pande added that the plan to operationalise the 17 Mountain Corp has been implemented in sync with a plan finalised in 2014.
+''We are looking at the IBG model for the Mountain Strike Corps essentially so that we have better option for its deployment,'' he said.

+On Chinese activities in the eastern sector, he said there has been a marginal increase in its deployment of troops in some areas.

-''The annual training exercise that the PLA carries out there has seen some increase in the level of activities in the depth areas.
-Some of the reserve formations which the PLA mobilised continue to remain in their training areas that are in the operational depth areas,'' he said.
+''The annual training exercise that the PLA (People's Liberation Army) carries out has seen some increase in the level of activities in the depth areas.
+Some of the reserve formations which the PLA mobilised continue to remain in their training areas that are in the operational depth areas,'' he added.

-''Both sides are attempting to develop infrastructure closer to the Line of Actual Control (LAC) that create certain issues at times,'' he said, adding there has been an increase in deployment of troops following the development of new infrastructure.

 ''We have adequate forces that are available in each sector to deal with any contingency that may arise.
 We are practising and rehearsing various contingencies that may arise,'' he said.